 See the FDLP Notable Numbers web page for data about the number and types of records recently cataloged.

 The catalog records are viewable in the Catalog of U.S. Government Publications (CGP), which is the authoritative source for all GPO bibliographic records.
-The records describe new Federal agency publications as well as older material being cataloged for the first time for the FDLP and C&I.
+The records describe new Federal government publications as well as publications retrospectively cataloged.

 GPO is a member of the Program for Cooperative Cataloging (PCC), which includes the BIBCO, CONSER, NACO, and SACO programs.
-GPO follows the standards of these international programs to the extent possible, to achieve the highest level of detail and quality in bibliographic and authority records.
-Due to the large quantity of bibliographic records added to the CGP, not all can be PCC authenticated.
-The level of detail in bibliographic records varies according to policies for different types of records, such as those that were batch processed or received from cataloging partners.
-In a MARC record, the encoding level field indicates the level of detail that was used for cataloging.
+GPO follows the requirements of these programs and other international standards (including RDA) to the extent possible, to achieve the highest practical level of detail and quality in bibliographic and authority records.
+The adherence to PCC and RDA standards and overall level of detail in bibliographic records varies according to GPO local practices for different types of records, such as those that were batch processed or received from cataloging partners.
+In a MARC record, the indicates the level of detail that was used for cataloging, and the MARC field 040 indicates the cataloging standards followed (PCC, RDA, and/or GPO Local).

 GPO currently uses the separate record approach to cataloging, which means that there will be a separate catalog record created for each format of a publication, with 776 MARC fields linking them.